-Where new plots are being recorded for the first time, e.g. replacement squares, or replacement plots (due to loss of land to development) specific instructions for locating particular plot types are given in the 'Plot types' section below.
+Where new plots are being recorded for the first time, e.g. replacement plots (due to loss of land to development) specific instructions for locating particular plot types are given in the 'Plot types' section below.

 It is important to record the location of the plot as accurately as possible with sketch maps, photos and GPS.